 Relieving the symptoms of bursitis initially focuses on taking the pressure off the bursa.
-This can be done with proper cushioning, inserts, or footwear but may require surgery if it is a bone formation problem (i.e. Huglund's Deformity).
+This can be done with proper cushioning, inserts, or footwear but may require surgery if it is a bone formation problem (i.e. Haglund's Deformity).
 If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and prescribe antibiotics to treat the infection.

 The most important factor in healing bursitis is resting your foot and ankle.
 This can be difficult when you have to carry on with daily activities, but resting and elevating your foot whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.

-Treatments should involve decreasing swelling, relieving pain and stress on the Achilles, correcting any biomechanical dysfunction (over-pronation or flat feet), treating scar tissue, and then restoring strength and movement.
+Treatments should involve decreasing swelling, relieving pain and stress on the Achilles, correcting any bio-mechanical dysfunction (over-pronation or flat feet), treating scar tissue, and then restoring strength and movement.
 If you are performing an activity that could cause further trauma to the bursa, it is recommended that you protect the area with padding and/or proper footwear to prevent further irritation or damage.

 This treatment philosophy is used to decrease inflammation and relieve pain of bursitis quickly when it is inflamed and painful.

 - Rest and limit your activity, to decrease swelling and minimize further inflammation in the subcutaneous calcaneal bursa and/or retrocalcaneal bursa.

 Applying cold to your inflamed bursa will help decrease the swelling and redness around it.
-Cold compression therapy will also help to numb the pain in your heel and help to control the inflammation.
+Cold compression will also help to numb the pain in your heel and help to control the inflammation.

 Cooling the subcutaneous calcaneal bursa and/or retrocalcaneal bursa as needed throughout the day, for approximately 15 - 20 minutes at a time, is recommended.
 Applying cold to your tender retrocalcaneal bursa and subcutaneous calcaneal bursae is the first step in treating your bursitis.
 Next you can begin using the Ankle TShellz Wrap .

-Once the inflammation of your bursitis has been reduced with the Freezie Wrap® cold compression therapy treatment it is time to improve blood flow and improve the elasticity of your surrounding soft tissue.
+Once the inflammation of your bursitis has been reduced with cold it is time to improve blood flow and improve the elasticity of your surrounding soft tissue.
 Your body needs a fresh supply of blood to improve the health of your tissue and get your bursae, plantar fascia, and/or Achilles tendon back to normal.

 During your recovery, you may have to modify and/or eliminate any activities that cause pain or discomfort in your Achilles and heel until your pain and inflammation settle, and you gain more mobility and strength.
 The more diligent you are with your rehabilitation, the faster you will see successful results.